ADVERTISEMENT

 Weaving Up a Little Looms Picnic Primary Image

-A while back I wrote about the recipe for a handwoven picnic, mostly with multishaft projects.
-Now that Easy Weaving with Little Looms is coming out 4 times a year with all back issues available digitally with the subscription, I figured it would be good to write a sequel of sorts to that original post—this time featuring projects that can all be woven using a rigid-heddle or pin loom.
+A while back I wrote about the recipe for a handwoven picnic, mostly with multi-shaft projects.
+Now that Easy Weaving with Little Looms is coming out four times a year with all back issues available digitally with the subscription, I figured it would be good to write a sequel of sorts to that original post—this time featuring projects that can all be woven using a rigid-heddle, inkle, or pin loom.

 First, you’ll need a picnic tote of sorts.
-While I know baskets are the traditional carrier of picnics, I prefer a large tote bag, preferably with a pocket or two, just like Emily Werner’s gorgeous Under the Boardwalk Bag from the Summer 2019 Little Looms.
+While I know baskets are the traditional carrier of picnics, I prefer a large tote bag, preferably with a pocket or two, just like Michele Marshall's incredible Weaving Class Tote from the Spring 2025 issue.
 This bag is big enough to carry not only lunch for a family, but also the picnic blanket and perhaps even a jar of bubbles or a frisbee.
 Want a pin-loom option?
-Deborah Bagley’s Which Way Market Bag (pictured at top) from Summer 2018 is fun and functional.
+Rose Trellis Tote, also from Spring 2025, is the perefect size for a picnic lunch for two.

 GVT afghan from LL20 Summer boe